 A: Any items purchased with the addition of a Syracuse University trademark, verbiage, reference or likeness must be purchased by an official licensee.
 Please contact this office for assistance in finding the right licensee.

 Q: How can I tell if a product is officially-licensed?

 A: Look for the Officially-Licensed Collegiate label or hologram.
-This label assures you that the merchandise on which they are affixed has been approved for sale by the University and IMGCL.
-For more information about the IMGCL Hologram program, please visit Logos On Demand.
+This label assures you that the merchandise on which they are affixed has been approved for sale by the University and IMG College Licensing.

 Q: How would someone obtain images or videotape of former athletes, events or facilities?

 A: Syracuse University’s licensing rights for athletic copyrighted video, film and still images, as well as its trademarks for broadcast and non-broadcast usage require the written permission of the University.
 Contact this office for more information.

 Q: May a business, corporation or outside entity use the name or marks of the University in their name or as interior design?

-A: The University’s policy does not allow its marks to be used for commercial or promotional advertising purposes without prior approval; this approval is granted based upon each situation.
+A: The University’s policy does not allow its marks to be used for commercial or promotional advertising purposes without prior written approval.
 The University’s name and/or marks may also not be used in any way that could state or imply an endorsement.
 The marks/names/logos may not be used as part of a business name or within the interior design of a business and its building and/or location without prior approval.
 Approval is not always granted for any of the above uses.
 For more information on this subject please contact this office directly.

 Q: How do I obtain SU license plates?

 A: Please visit Order Custom Plates for more information about obtaining NYS custom license plates.